-At any Review runs screen:-The data to export for each report can be customised for each report.
+At any Review runs screen:-The data to export for each report can be customised for each report (Review Runs - Settings - Export settings).
+With these options you can design a specific layout and set of data for the exported report which can be different to the report on-screen.